joshghent/password/v2/xkcd-password-generator/README.md

 Generated passwords are NOT and will NEVER be stored on our servers.

-Please read through this entire document to learn about getting started and maintaining the project.
+Please read through this entire document to learn about getting started.

 ## Getting Started